Superoxide: Salts

-Given that the hydroperoxyl radical has a pKa of around 4.8, superoxide predominantly exists in the anionic form at neutral pH.
+More generally, the superoxide anion, O2-, is a weak Brønsted base.
+Its protonated form, hydroperoxyl (HO2), has pKa around 4.8, and superoxide anion predominates at neutral pH:

+Hydroperoxyl is a strong oxidant, but superoxide is a strong nucleophile and reductant.
+Disproportionation to oxygen and peroxide occurs whenever the two coexist.

 Potassium superoxide is soluble in dimethyl sulfoxide (facilitated by crown ethers) and is stable as long as protons are not available.
 Superoxide can also be generated in aprotic solvents by cyclic voltammetry.

 Superoxide salts also decompose in the solid state, but this process requires heating:

-2 NaO2 -> Na2O2 + O2

 Biology

+Superoxide is common in biology, reflecting the pervasiveness of O2 and its ease of reduction.
+Superoxide is implicated in a number of biological processes, some with negative connotations, and some with beneficial effects.